disconnectme/disconnect/README.markdown

 3. Go to [your Mozilla profile folder](http://kb.mozillazine.org/Profile_folder).
-4. Under `extensions`, enter the path to your working directory followed by a closing slash in a new file.
+4. Under `extensions`, create a new text file.
+5. Enter the path to your working directory followed by `firefox` then a closing slash in the file.
-5. Save the file as `2.0@disconnect.me`.
+6. Save the file as `2.0@disconnect.me`.
-6. (Re)start Firefox.
+7. (Re)start Firefox.
-7. To test after you make a change, be sure to restart Firefox.
+8. To test after you make a change, be sure to restart Firefox.
-8. Push your changes.
+9. Push your changes.
-9. Send us pull requests.
+10. Send us pull requests.

 ### In Safari